Erciş: History of Artchesh

 During Classical Antiquity, the town was known as Arsissa, and Archesh (Arčeš) in Armenian and Arjish in Arabic.
 The Byzantines knew it as Arzes (Ἂρζες or Ἀρζές) and the 10th-century emperor Constantine VII Porphyrogennetos wrote in his De administrando imperio (Chapter XLIV) that it was under the rule of the Kaysite emirate of Manzikert.

 This small district served as the capital city of a number of ruling states.
-It was the main center of the province of Turuberan as part of the ancient Kingdom of Armenia.
+It was the main center of the province of Turuberan as part of the ancient Armenian Empire.
 The city changed hands on several occasions between the Arabs and the Byzantines, in the early Middle Ages.
 From the mid 1020s onwards Archesh was governed by the Byzantines.
 In 1054, it was captured and sacked by the Seljuk Turks commanded by Tuğrul after an eight-day siege.
+It was indefinitely conquered by the Turks following the Battle of Manzikert in 1071.
 It was fortified in the early 14th century by the Ilkhanid vizier Ali Shah.
 Archesh became part of the Qara Qoyunlu state and later became a part of the Ottoman Empire.

 From 18th century, because of the increase of level of Lake Van the old town (called Archesh) slowly disappeared.
 By the second half of the 19th century few traces of the buildings, churches and dwelling houses remained.
 After old Archesh/Erciş was flooded by water, the city was moved to north to a much higher place called Alada in 1841.
 There the new town was built called Akants (Նոր Արճեշ ([ɑɾtʃɛʃ], New Artchesh in Armenian and Erciş ([eɾdʒiʃ]) in Turkish).
 While the new site inherited the old city's name and identity, as well as most of the population, some of the old site's residents moved out into the surrounding countryside instead and settled in villages such as Çelebibaği.
 In 1890 64% of the population of the district was Armenian.

 The Armenian population was wiped out during the Armenian genocide of 1915.
 That same year Russian forces captured the city during the Caucasus Campaign.
 They were replaced by makeshift Armenian forces after December 1917.
-These were eventually driven out by the Ottomans on April 1, 1918.
+These were eventually driven out by the Turkish forces on April 1, 1918.

-In July 1930 in Erçis occurred the Zilan Massacre in which the Turkish army massacred thousands of Kurds.
+In July 1930 in Erçis occurred the Zilan Massacre in which the Turkish army massacred thousands of local civilian Kurds.
+The Erciş district also experienced forced evacuations of some of its inhabitants as a consequence of the Turkish-Kurdish conflict.

 The city was shaken by a major earthquake on 23 October 2011.

 Government

-In the 2019 local elections of March 2019 Yildiz Çetin from the Peoples' Democratic Party (HDP) was elected mayor.
-In October 2019 he was dismissed and accused of terror related charges.
 District Governor Nuri Mehmetbeyoğlu was appointed as a trustee for the Erçis municipality.

 Population

-The majority of the city's population is Kurdish.
-The total population of the district at the end of 2022 was 171,000, spread among the capital city and villages.
-The rural population was 78,055, while the urban population was 92,945.
-Population density was 91/km².
-The population of the city of Erciş was 92,945 inhabitants.
+The total population of the district at the end of 2022 was 171,000.